isaac-sim/IsaacLabEvalTasks/README.md

 ##  📝 Overview

-This repository introduces two new industrial manipulation tasks designed in [Isaac Lab](https://isaac-sim.github.io/IsaacLab/main/index.html), enabling simulating and evaluating manipulation policies (e.g. [Isaac Gr00t N1](https://github.com/NVIDIA/Isaac-GR00T)) using a humanoid robot.
+This repository introduces two new industrial manipulation tasks designed in [Isaac Lab](https://isaac-sim.github.io/IsaacLab/main/index.html), enabling simulating and evaluating manipulation policies (e.g. [Isaac GR00T N1](https://github.com/NVIDIA/Isaac-GR00T)) using a humanoid robot.
 The tasks are designed to simulate realistic industrial scenarios, including Nut Pouring and Exhaust Pipe Sorting.
-It also provides benchmarking scripts for closed-loop evaluation of manipulation policy (i.e. Isaac Gr00t N1) with post-trained checkpoints.
-These scripts enable developers to load prebuilt environments and industrial tasks—such as nut pouring and pipe sorting—and run standardized benchmarks to quantitatively assess policy performance.
+It also provides benchmarking scripts for closed-loop evaluation of manipulation policy (i.e. Isaac GR00T N1) with post-trained checkpoints.
+These scripts enable developers to load prebuilt Issac Lab environments and industrial tasks—such as nut pouring and pipe sorting—and run standardized benchmarks to quantitatively assess policy performance.

 ## 📦 Installation